DATA PRIVACY POLICY

 - based on the available information, it is presumed that deletion would harm the legitimate interests of the data subject.

-Locked personal data may only be processed as long as the purpose of data processing persists, for which deletion of the personal data was not possible.
+Blocked personal data may only be processed for as long as the purpose of data processing continues, for which deletion of the personal data was not possible.

 MARKING OF PERSONAL DATA

-Personal data is marked if the data subject disputes the accuracy or correctness of the personal data processed by Masterfield, but the incorrectness or inaccuracy of the disputed personal data cannot be clearly established.
+Personal data is marked if the data subject disputes the accuracy or correctness of the personal data processed by Masterfield, but the inaccuracy of the disputed personal data cannot be clearly established.

-Masterfield notifies the data subject about corrections, locking, marking, and deletion, and also informs those to whom the data was previously transferred for the purpose of data processing.
-Notification may be omitted if it does not harm the legitimate interests of the data subject considering the purpose of data processing.
+Masterfield notifies the data subject of any rectification, blocking, marking or deletion, and also informs those to whom the data was previously transferred for the purpose of data processing.
+Notification may be omitted if doing so would not harm the legitimate interests of the data subject, taking into account the purpose of data processing.

-If Masterfield does not fulfill the data subject's request for correction, locking, or deletion, it shall notify the data subject in writing within 30 days of receiving the request, stating the factual and legal reasons for rejecting the request for correction, locking, or deletion.
+If Masterfield does not comply with the data subject’s request for rectification, blocking or deletion, it shall notify the data subject in writing within 30 days of receiving the request, stating the factual and legal reasons for refusing the request.

 PROTEST AGAINST THE PROCESSING OF PERSONAL DATA